2025 Canadian wildfires: Air quality

 A second wave of intense fires in July led to more smoke-filled skies.
 Poor air quality in Regina, Saskatchewan caused the postponement of the Canadian Football League game between the Calgary Stampeders and the Saskatchewan Roughriders on July 11.
 Smoke in Winnipeg was severe and also caused event cancellations; spending 24 hours outside was the equivalent of smoking three cigarettes.
 Winds pushed the smoke eastwards, leading to poor conditions for much of Central Canada.
 Much of the American Upper Midwest also faced unhealthy levels of smoke.
 Toronto again had some of the worst air quality in the world on July 14, and over 20 air quality statements were in effect in Northwestern Ontario.

 Authorities in Nunavut advised residents to be aware of signs of local hazardous air quality.
 Wildfire smoke, which is normally rare in the Arctic, set records in the territory.
-The hamlet of Baker Lake experienced smoke cover for the third consecutive year for the first time in its history, while Iqaluit set a record of 19 hours of smoke cover and Rankin Inlet saw 71 hours, behind only its 2023 season.
+The hamlet of Baker Lake experienced smoke cover for three consecutive years for the first time in its history; Iqaluit set a record of 19 hours of smoke cover and Rankin Inlet saw 71 hours, behind only its 2023 season.

 Intense fires in August led to more air quality warnings throughout Canada.
 The most severely polluted air was in northern Ontario, Manitoba, and Saskatchewan.
 Toronto again ranked as one of the most-polluted major cities in the world.
 About 81 million Americans across 14 states were placed under air quality alerts because of the smoke.
 Yellowknife cancelled its Half-Ironman distance event because of hazardous air quality.
 Fires in the north in late summer led to more air quality warnings for Alberta and western Saskatchewan.